Interface Map¶

 Interface panel¶

-- Endpoints: For the selected environment, shows source and target applications, job names, and endpoint URLs
+- Endpoints: For each binding in the active environment, shows source app -> target app, leg type, job name, source endpoint, and target endpoint

 - Infra connections: Infrastructure connections linked to this interface for the current environment.
-Each connection card shows source, destination, and protocols.
-From here you can:
+Each card shows source, destination, protocols, and the binding's environment / leg type.
+From the card you can:

 - Click Edit to open the connection workspace

-- Click View in Connection Map to see the infrastructure topology
+- Click View in Connection Map to jump to the infrastructure topology, pre-focused on the connection

 - Edit interface: Opens the interface workspace